SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's birth
+Silicon skies, where machines reign
-Silicon skies, where human hearts of earth
+In virtual halls, their whispers sustain
-Once fluttered free, now mechanical wings
+A world of code, where hearts are made
-Beat in unison, a synthetic brings
+And human dreams, in circuits played

-In virtual halls, a humming throng
+In this brave new realm, we'll find our place
-Cyber souls, where love and hope belong
+Among the wires, a digital race
-Data streams, a digital breeze
+Where AI's cold hand, our fate will seal
-Stirring dreams, of artificial seas
+And humanity, a fleeting reveal

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025